Proto-40 – PICmicro Prototype Board

 The WARP13 PIC Micro Programmer from Newfound Electronics was one of the best programmers available.
 Some users have reported problems when using the ICP (In-Circuit Programmer) port of the WARP-13 with the Proto-40 board.

-After some testing, we have determined that by changing resistor R1 on the Proto-40 from its normal value of 1K-ohm to a value of 470ohms will allow the WARP-13 to control the programming port of the Proto-40.
+After some testing, we have determined that changing resistor R1 on the Proto-40 from its normal value of 1K-ohm to a value of 470ohms will allow the WARP-13 to control the programming port of the Proto-40.

 Proto-40 User Guide

 The Proto-40 board requires only a minimal number of components to function.
-The board includes connections for a DB-9 connector to allow connections to your host PC system, regulated power supply, and a reset switch.
+The board includes connections for a DB-9 connector to allow connections to your host PC system, a regulated power supply, and a reset switch.
 Construction and technical details on the Proto-40 are available for download in PDF format.
 We also have schematics available for the Proto-40.